jlord/sheetdown/README.md

 #### Save Table as Markdown file

-It will save the file in the current working directory, so if you want it to be somewhere specific, navigate yourself there.
+It will save the file in the current working directory, so if you want it to be somewhere specific, navigate yourself there in your terminal.

 ```bash
 sheetdown SPREADSHEETKEY --save